Project Partner FAQs

 Yes!
 We are happy to work on larger projects that will create lasting impacts for multiple local governments.

-Fellows serve for 1700 hours over 11 months.
-At least 1300 of those hours are dedicated to project service, with approximately 250 – 300 hours dedicated to professional development activities and 100 hours for community volunteer engagement.
+For Fellows serving 1700 hours, Fellows willl serve over the course of 11 months with atleast 1300 of those hours dedicated to project service.
+Fellows additional time, approximately 250 – 300 hours, is dedicated to professional development activities with up to 100 hours for community volunteer engagement.

 All host agencies must provide a dedicated work space and office resources (phone, computer, etc.) for their Fellows.
 This does not need to be a full private office; it can be a cubicle, shared work space, or other arrangement, as long as the Fellow has a designated place to work on a daily basis.
 If the Fellow will be serving fully or partially remotely, partners will need to provide sufficient resources (computer, access to servers) to complete service remotely.
 In-office service is dependent on COVID-19 state and local guidelines during the service term.

 CivicSpark is funded by federal AmeriCorps funding, partner match, and in some cases, external sponsors.
-For more information on the fiscal contribution for the 22-23 service year, see our partner page.
+For more information on the fiscal contribution for the 23-24 service year, see our main partner page.

-Partners are invoiced for Fellow service monthly in 11 equal installments over the service term.
+Partners are invoiced for Fellow service in equal monthly installments over the service term.

 No. It is a contribution to the whole program, which also brings in resources from the federal government to support program operations.
 The fiscal contribution only covers a portion of the total cost to run the program.